Maternal Fetal Medicine Program

 I See You

 One of the common uses of ultrasound imaging is to observe the growth of a fetus during pregnancy.
-Most women will have at least two sonograms during their pregnancy; one in the first trimester to determine a general date of conception, number of fetuses (especially in women using fertility treatments), and fetal heartbeat; and one at around 20 weeks where more discernible anatomy can be seen and sex determined (if desired).
+Most pregnant people will have at least two sonograms during their pregnancy; one in the first trimester to determine a general date of conception, number of fetuses (especially in people using fertility treatments), and fetal heartbeat; and one at around 20 weeks where more discernible anatomy can be seen and sex determined (if desired).

 Ultrasound image of baby in womb, Cooley Dickinson Hospital, 30 Locust Street, Northampton, MA 01060.